shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/quadratic_time_maximum_mean_discrepancy.rst

 Note that in order to extract particular kernel parameters, we need to cast the kernel to its actual type.

-Similarly, a convex combination of kernels, in the form of :sgclass:`CCombinedKernel` can be learned and extracted as
+Similarly, a convex combination of kernels, in the form of :sgclass:`CombinedKernel` can be learned and extracted as

 .. sgexample:: quadratic_time_maximum_mean_discrepancy.sg:select_kernel_combined